-Every Tuesday night, Inward Meditation Utrecht hosts an open meditation group.
+Inward Meditation Utrecht hosts a regular open meditation group.
 We practice mindfulness meditation and metta.
-The evening starts at eight and finishes around nine thirty.
 After the meditation, you can stay and enjoy a cup of tea, and a talk on various facets of mindfulness practice.

 Generally, the 45 minute meditation follows a set structure.
 First, we focus on the breath or some level of metta to sharpen the mind, and to incline it toward wholesomeness.